 - Name: Name of the datasource (must be a unique value)

 - Data Source Provider: Specify the datasource provider.

 - Driver: The class name of the JDBC driver to use.
-Make sure to copy the JDBC driver relevant to the database engine to the
+Be sure to copy the JDBC driver relevant to the database engine to the

-<PRODUCT_HOME>/repository/components/lib/directory.
-For example, if you are using MySQL, specify
+<PRODUCT_HOME>/repository/components/libdirectories.
+For example, if you are using MySQL, you would specify

-mysql-connector-java-5.XX-bin.jarfile to this directory.
-If you do not copy the driver to this directory when you create the datasource, you will get an exception similar to "Cannot load JDBC driver class com.mysql.jdbc.Driver".
+mysql-connector-java-5.XX-bin.jarto these directories.
+If you do not copy the driver to these directories when you create the datasource, you will get an exception similar to "Cannot load JDBC driver class com.mysql.jdbc.Driver".

-- User Name: The connection user name that will be passed to the JDBC driver to establish the connection.
+- User Name: The connection user name to pass to the JDBC driver to establish the connection

-- Password: The connection password that will be passed to the JDBC driver to establish the connection.
+- Password: The connection password to pass to the JDBC driver to establish the connection

-- Data Source Configuration Parameters: Allows you to specify the datasource connection pool parameters when creating a RDBMS datasource.
+- Data Source Configuration Parameters: Allows you to specify the datasource connection pool parameters when creating an RDBMS datasource

 After creating datasources, they appear on the Data Sources page.
-You can edit and delete them as needed by clicking Edit or Delete links.
+You can edit and delete them as needed by clicking their Edit or Delete.